horrorho/InflatableDonkey/README.md

 At present the escrow recovery is working so we have access to decryption keys.
 I do have the protection zone decryption figured and I'll be coding that in over the next few weeks.
 Keybag/ file protection mechanics seem to be unchanged so that code will follow.

-There's alot of cryptographical code from a non-cryptographer.
+There's a lot of cryptographical code from a non-cryptographer.
 So feel free to pull it apart and suggest any improvements.
 Some of the code is quite raw and will make your eyes bleed, but it should illustrate what's going on.
 I will tidy it up at some point.

 Sooo... what's left?
 Chunk decryption is the big one.
 I'm hoping it's a simple solution, otherwise it's back to pulling apart binaries. :'(